Red Sea Coast Diving

 Vibrant soft coral gardens and famous wrecks attract new and experienced divers to the ever-popular Red Sea Coast.
 Dive in to experience elusive dugong, resident dolphin pods, mantas, hammerheads and more.

-One of Egypt’s top dive destinations, Hurghada offers dramatic walls, pinnacles and large plateaus swathed in colourful corals.
+One of Egypt’s top holiday resort and dive destinations with international flights arriving directly to its airport, Hurghada diving offers dramatic walls, pinnacles and large plateaus swathed in colorful corals.
 Discover classic Red Sea marine life below the water and surface to stunning desert landscapes.

 Quieter than other Egyptian dive destinations, Marsa Alam has few crowds and easy access to world-famous dive sites just offshore.
 Unguided shore diving opportunities offer the ultimate in diver freedom, whilst marine life such as resident spinner dolphins, dugong and endangered guitarfish will leave you coming back for more.